-I say it to the women in my group all the time, “You look great!”
-The difference between the way a woman looks when she arrives at Sanford and how she looks when she leaves is marked.
+I say it to our clients in treatment all the time, “You look great!”
+The difference between the way someone looks when they arrive at Sanford and how they look when they leave is marked.
 I can describe it in three words: eyes, hair, skin.
-I’ll be honest, women arriving at Sanford look like empty casings.
-They have lost all their color – like someone has taken a big, pink eraser and rubbed out their vital force…
+I’ll be honest, folks arriving at Sanford look like empty casings.
+They have lost all their color.
+It’s like someone has taken a big pink eraser and rubbed out their vital force.

-A week of good nutrition, exercise, evidence-based therapy, safety and abstinence – and miracles begin to happen.
+Substance use disorder (SUD) takes its toll in many ways, and it is wonderful to see the restoration that takes place in recovery.
+Even a week of good nutrition, exercise, evidence-based practices, safety, and abstinence and miracles begin to happen.
 Inside and out.

-There is nothing so pretty as clear, sober eyes with snowy whites.
-It signifies good health and wellbeing and no amount of eye drops can create the effect.
+Clear sober eyes with snowy whites are gorgeous!
+And clear eyes signify good health and well being.
+No amount of eye drops can create the effect.
 When you quit drinking the dark circles under your eyes will come back to life.
 Once you are sober and clear eyed, you can keep your good looks with Vitamins C,E, A and Zinc.
-Fruits like strawberries and mangos; veggies like spinach and carrots; zinc-rich meats like turkey and chicken; and yogurt, nuts and seeds all feed the gorgeous peepers you want to have.
-Think orange for eyes – oranges, carrots and apricots.
+Fruits like strawberries and mangoes; veggies like spinach and carrots; zinc-rich meats like turkey and chicken; and yogurt, nuts and seeds, all feed the pretty peepers you want to have.
+Think “orange” for eyes – oranges, carrots and apricots.

-If you want to put the glow back in your sober skin, start with the inside and the obvious.
+If you want to put the glow back in your sober skin, start with the inside (and the obvious).
 Good health makes for beautiful skin and although a facial helps with enlarged pores and puffy eyes, there is no substitute for clean living.
-Avoid caffeine, processed foods and sugar.
-Exercise, lots of water and sleep helps – your skin and any weight loss or gain can be managed with a healthy lifestyle.
-Add a cocktail of Vitamins A and C, Calcium and fish oil or flaxseed oil and you can see the difference with those bright and shining eyes you now have…
+Avoid caffeine, processed foods, and sugar.
+Exercise, lots of water and sleep helps your skin.
+Add a cocktail of Vitamins A and C, Calcium, and fish oil or flaxseed oil, and you can see the difference with those bright and shining eyes you now have.
+Sobriety makes you prettier.